rsk/rsk.github.io/updates.md

 ### This is my public diary
+- 2022 july 13 2:23 am: its funny how easy is to throw adivices at people when they are dejected.
+Never easy to follow them.
+Given i was a advice giver once.
 - 2022 july 13 2:17 am: am holding off for now.
 Went to One step closer to break down.
 Hope it does not repeat.

 - 2022 july 13 2:13 am: no matter how much i talk to strangers.
 No matter how much i am participating in activities.
 I unable to cope up.
 Sudden waves of depression osthunnayi.
 I don't want to let everyone know... and make them panic or castigate their opinions on me.
 Pointing out every mistake i have done.